Jim Corrigan: More Fun Comics and All-Star Comics

-Jim Corrigan began his career as the Spectre in the early 1940s, when the hard-boiled police detective was murdered.
-Put into cement and thrown into the water by crime-boss Gat Benson, Jim Corrigan's soul left his body and went on towards the afterlife.
-Instead of going into Heaven, his spirit refused to pass into the afterlife, and his rage was heard by the archangel Michael, who bonded Jim's spirit to the spirit of God's vengeance, the Spectre.
-He was condemned to return to Earth for sixty years of punishing wrongdoings.
+Jim Corrigan began his career as the Spectre in the early 1940s.
+After being murdered by crime boss Gat Benson, Corrigan refuses to pass into the afterlife.
+In response, the archangel Michael bonds Corrigan to the Spectre, the embodiment of God's wrath, and returns him to Earth to battle crime and wrongdoing.

-As the Spectre, Jim Corrigan returned to the mortal plane as a partial human, where he proceeded to rain his vengeance on Gat Benson and his accomplices.
+As the Spectre, Jim Corrigan returns to the mortal plane as a partial human, where he proceeded to rain his vengeance on Benson and his accomplices.
 In the process however, Jim's fiancée, Clarice Winston, was mortally wounded.
-Using his newfound power, he was able to return Clarice to life, but later ended their relationship in order to spare her any further pain.
+Using his newfound power, he was able to return Clarice to life, but later ended their relationship to spare her any further pain.
 He also broke off with his partner, and became more of a lone agent, trying to distance himself from his mortal ties, although he retained his job on the police force.

 As the popularity of superhero comics began to decline in the mid-1940s, the Spectre suffered as a result.
 He was reduced to playing the role of "guardian angel" to a bumbling character called "Percival Popp, the Super Cop."
 Introduced in #74, December 1941 (aside from a head-shot in a one-panel preview at the end of #73's Spectre story), he was a would-be civilian sleuth who, in his words, latched onto Corrigan "of all the detectives on the force because it appeared to me that you are the most intelligent of the lot!
 You and I ought to be an unbeatable combination, sir!"
 In the following story, the Voice allowed the physical body of Jim Corrigan, still in cement at the bottom of the river, to be resurrected with the Ring of Life, which had helped the Spectre out of some jams in a few previous stories.
 The Ghostly Guardian found that he could emerge from Corrigan and maintain a separate existence.
 In More Fun #90, April 1943, Jim Corrigan per se was completely removed from the feature — he enlisted in the military for World War II service — and the Spectre's reduction to guardian angel status was complete; he even became invisible to everybody but Percy.

 As the Spectre, Jim Corrigan ran with the JSA, but he was replaced in 1944, and afterwards Jim Corrigan and the Spectre disappeared from the DC Universe for more than 20 years.